chen0040/java-zookeeper-coordinator/README.md

 ### Create and run a worker node

-Firstly defines a class that inherits from WorkerNode:
+Create a new java project, in the project, define a main class WorkerApplication that inherits from WorkerNode:

 ```java
 public class WorkerApplication extends WorkerNode {